 - Affordable: You can find many Medicare Advantage Prescription Drug Plans (MA-PDs) in the $20 monthly range for coverage effective 2020.5 There are also plans available for as low as $0 per month.*

-- Many Chances to Enroll or Change Plans: You can enroll during your Initial Enrollment Period, which starts 3 months before your 65th birthday and ends 3 months after that birthday.
-You get an opportunity each year to switch your Medicare coverage during the Annual Enrollment Period from October 15 to December 7.
+- Many Chances to Enroll or Change Plans: You can enroll during your Initial Enrollment Period, which lasts a full seven months—from three months before the month you turn 65, through your birthday month, and then three months after your birthday month.
+You get an opportunity each year to switch your Medicare coverage during the annual Open Enrollment Period from October 15 to December 7.
 You can also switch to a different Medicare Advantage plan or leave your plan and return to Original Medicare during the Medicare Advantage Open Enrollment Period from January 1 to March 31.

 When Buying Texas Medicare Supplement Insurance May Be Right For You